waldo-irc/learn.py/README.md

 &nbsp;

 unbookie (usage: !unbookie command) - This deletes a command completely.
+&nbsp;

+!yournewcommand - To run your newly created command.

 # Current known issues -
 Unbookie doesn't do a good restart, the way it restarts breaks any other modules in progress as it does a full sopel --quit and sopel -d --quiet to fully remove the module command.